abhinav-chakravarty/linear-regression-with-numpy-and-python/README.md

-# linear-regression-with-numpy-and-python
-Linear Regression with NumPy and Python
+# Linear Regression with NumPy and Python